gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 git push origin master
 ```

-### Setting up GitLab CI
+### Setting up GitLab CI/CD

-In order to build and test our app with GitLab CI, we need a file called `.gitlab-ci.yml` in our repository's root.
-It is similar to Circle CI and Travis CI, but built in GitLab.
+In order to build and test our app with GitLab CI/CD, we need a file called `.gitlab-ci.yml` in our repository's root.
+It is similar to Circle CI and Travis CI, but built-in GitLab.

+Our `.gitlab-ci.yml` file will look like this:

 ```yaml
 image: registry.gitlab.com/<USERNAME>/laravel-sample:latest